COSC3020/mergesort-aPannell064/README.md

 ## Extra Help

-https://www.overleaf.com/learn used for help with LaTeX syntax, specifically for the series.
-Additionally, the merge function provided in the lecture was used as a base for my merge function.

 I had to consult https://www.cuemath.com/geometric-series-formula/ to refresh myself on the geometric series

 "I certify that I have listed all sources used to complete this exercise,